 The solution: Member Scenarios

 One thing that stood out to us immediately was that the tedious part of this process—crunching the numbers over and over—is something computers can do easily.
 We set out to solve this problem with EVAL and I’m happy to say that, with the help of our customers, we’ve reached our goal.
 We’ve developed a tool that puts all of your membership onscreen for you to drag, drop, and watch the numbers change in real time.
 You can view summary and breakdown data, see “the deltas” (e.g. what has changed), save, share and return to scenarios, all in a hypothetical sandbox.
 When you’re ready, click a button and that scenario becomes a reality in EVAL.
-We’re calling this tool Member Scenarios, and we hope it will be a valuable solution to the membership management challenge.
+We’ve called this tool Member Scenarios, and we hope it can be valuable to help you solve the membership management challenge.

-We’re excited to share this new feature with you.
-To find out more about Member Scenarios and EVAL, you can attend our upcoming EVAL Open Demo on Tuesday February 20 at 1:00pm Central Time, or come find me for an in-person demonstration at the CCAF / CCAF-IT conference, March 18-20 in Portland, Oregon .
+We’re excited to share this feature with you.
+To find out more about Member Scenarios and EVAL, you can attend our upcoming EVAL Open Demo on Thursday, October 25 at 12:00pm Central Time.